seadas/seadas/seadas-documents/manuals/Client-Server-Configuration.md

-##Client Server Configuration
+#SeaDAS Client Server for OBPG Processing Components

-###Introduction
+##Introduction

-Session is a state of SeaDAS, including all opened files, views, and layers.
-SeaDAS can store the current session and restore it at a later time.
-This tutorial shows how to do session management in SeaDAS.
+The SeaDAS processing components (aka OCSSW) can only be installed on Linux or MacOSX (Intel, not PowerPC) systems.
+For this reason, it has been difficult for Windows users to use OCSSW in an efficient way.
+SeaDAS 7.5 introduces OCSSW server, which enables the pyhsical decoupling of the SeaDAS GUI application and the OCSSW package.

-### OCSSW Server Configuration
+## OCSSW Server Configuration

 OCSSW server provides access to OCSSW programs through web services.
  The web services are packaged as an independent jar file and it can be deployed on a machine capable of running OCSSW programs.
 With the introduction of OCSSW web services, we have three additional settings that enable SeaDAS access to OCSSW programs.

-#### 1. Installing an OCSSW Server on a Guest Virtual Machine
+### 1. Installing an OCSSW Server on a Guest Virtual Machine

 1. Install Oracle Virtualbox from https://www.virtualbox.org/